justin-p/ansible-terraform-template/README.md

 ### Terraform development (optional)

-If you want to work on the terraform projectfiles themselves outside of ansible, create a copy of the `terraform.tfvars.example` file and fill in the `do_token` with your digitalocean API key.
+If you want to work on the terraform project files themselves outside of ansible, create a copy of the `terraform.tfvars.example` file and fill in the `do_token` with your digitalocean API key.

 ```bash
 cp terraform/digitalocean/single_vm/terraform.tfvars.example terraform/digitalocean/single_vm/terraform.tfvars